Combatting Menstrual Migraines Naturally

 Applying a cold towel across your forehead or on the back of your neck may help in alleviating menstrual migraines.
 Putting ice on your forehead may have a numbing effect by stimulating other nerve endings.
 A warm compression can help relax the muscles of the neck and help alleviate menstrual migraines.
 (8)

 Drink plenty of water to flush your system from toxins.

 Menstrual migraine relief can be a complicated and frustrating process for women but at Advanced Functional Medicine, we can support you to overcome your symptoms and stop dreading each month’s migraine arrival.

-Book an appointment with our female hormone specialist Shiree Walker – NP for a comprehensive women’s hormone health check.
+Book an appointment with one of our practitioners for a comprehensive women’s hormone health check.

-To find out more about how we can help you alleviate your migraine pain, contact us via the form below.
+To find out more contact us via the form below.